Burkina Faso vows 'determined response' against terrorists – DW – 08/27/2024

 Sana added the government has directed medical and humanitarian assistance to all those affected and that authorities are committed to protecting lives.

-Burkina Faso's junta-led government under Captain Ibrahim Traore, who came to power in a coup in September 2022, promised to make the fight against terrorism a top priority.
+Burkina Faso's junta-led government under Interim President Ibrahim Traore, who came to power in a coup in September 2022, promised to make the fight against terrorism a top priority.

 Burkina Faso battered by Islamist violence

-Nasr went on to say that JNIM fighters invaded the area and opened fire on them.
+Nasr went on to say that JNIM fighters invaded the area and opened fire.
 The attack is said to have lasted almost eight hours, according to reports on social networks.
 Regional observers described it as one of the deadliest attacks this year in the West African nation.

 Collecting blood for the wounded